At a Glance

 ✨Tip Number 1

-Familiarise yourself with Google's design philosophy and user-centred approach.
-Understanding their core principle of 'Focus on the user and all else will follow' will help you align your design thinking with their expectations.
+Familiarise yourself with Google's design language and principles.
+Understanding their approach to user experience will help you align your portfolio and discussions with their expectations during interviews.

 ✨Tip Number 2

 Showcase your experience with design systems in your portfolio.
-Highlight projects where you've contributed to or built accessible products, as this is a preferred qualification for the role.
+Highlight projects where you've successfully implemented or contributed to design systems, as this is a preferred qualification for the role.

 ✨Tip Number 3

-Prepare to discuss your process for user research and prototyping during interviews.
-Be ready to articulate how you've used insights from user behaviour to inform your design decisions.
+Prepare to discuss your user research methodologies.
+Be ready to articulate how you've used user feedback to inform your design decisions, as this is crucial for the role at Google Health.

 ✨Tip Number 4

-Network with current or former Google UX designers if possible.
-Engaging with them can provide valuable insights into the company culture and expectations, which can be beneficial during your application process.
+Network with current or former Google UX designers.
+Engaging with them can provide insights into the company culture and expectations, which can be invaluable during your application process.

 We think you need these skills to ace Senior UX Designer, Google Health